-- Barcode Name: The barcode name. - Number of Reads: The number of reads out of the first 35,000 that are inferred to be assigned to the barcode combination. - Mean Barcode Score: The mean barcode score associated with the reads inferred to be associated with the barcode combination.
+- Barcode: The barcode name. - Reads %: The percent of reads out of the first 35,000 that are inferred to be assigned to the barcode combination. - Barcode score, mean: The mean barcode score associated with the reads inferred to be associated with the barcode combination.